code4policy/modules/finalproject/02-storytime.md

 ## Getting Started

 - Before we start, assign a "product owner" and a "scrum master" in your group.
-- Lets also take a second to brainstorm who the stakeholders are and make a notecard with each (team-member, professor, reader of your website)
+- Take a few moments to brainstorm a list of stakeholders (team-member, professor, reader of your website) and write them down.

 ### Setting up GitHub project boards